microsoft/PSRule/docs/scenarios/validation-pipeline/validation-pipeline.md

 ### Using Invoke-Build

-`Invoke-Build` is a build automation cmdlet that can be installed from the PowerShell Gallery by installing the _InvokeBuild_ module.
+Invoke-Build is a build automation cmdlet that can be installed from the PowerShell Gallery by installing the _InvokeBuild_ module.
 Within Invoke-Build, each build process is broken into tasks.

-The following example shows an example of using PSRule with _InvokeBuild_ tasks.
+The following example shows an example of using PSRule with Invoke-Build tasks.

 ```powershell
 # Synopsis: Install PSRule